 Paris is not exactly a “real” character in the play.
-He is a device Shakespeare uses to create one of his most tragic situations.
+He is a device Shakespeare uses to create the tragic situation.
 All the characters in all of Shakespeare’s plays are dramatic devices but almost all of them, even some having only a very few lines, are characterised, in the sense that something central about their personalities is brought out in those few lines.
 That isn’t the case with Paris apart from a few platitudes he utters, which say more about his social class than his personality.
-So he appears as formal, polite, and lacking in personality.
+So he appears as formal, polite and lacking in personality.

 So we don’t know anything about Paris – whether he’s stupid or intelligent, good or bad, funny or morose.
 What we find is a formal young man in a formal situation.
 Shakespeare is not interested in what kind of person he is, only in that he is a nobleman with a mandate to marry Juliet.
 He could be anyone.
 Making him young and handsome, though, creates a comparison with Romeo, who is also young and handsome but exciting, adventurous, affectionate, funny, and more.
 We don’t find any of that in Paris.
 All we have is a man in an aristocrat’s costume.
 This is not a role that actors aspire to, who would be very disappointed at being offered after auditioning for the role of Romeo!